TempAccountNull/ida-mcp-context-shim/README.md

 ---

-# IDA MCP Recursive Export Shim
+# IDA MCP Export Shim

 > Export the complete reachable function context from IDA Pro through `ida-pro-mcp` instead of analyzing one function at a time.